 - Important documents to email to others.
 Say your bank gives you an important document to sign, but you want your lawyer to check it over first, ASAP.
 You can scan the paper and email it to your lawyer right on the spot.
 Some free scanner apps even have a tool that lets you sign them digitally, too.

 - Important documents to back up.
 In many situations, being able to scan documents—even very lengthy ones—in a matter of seconds saves you time, money, and hassle.
 Street signs.
 When a for-sale sign on a house catches your eye, the best scanner app for iPhone lets you grab a picture of the phone number, relator’s name, and even the street number on the door or mailbox without having to write down anything at all.
 Or when you pass by a shop that’s closed and see business hours written on the door, you can snap a picture and save all that text somewhere safe and searchable.

 What are the best free scanning app for iPhone?

 Now that you understand what scanning apps can do and why you might want one, here are also some of the popular scanning apps for iPhone (free and paid) with notes on their strengths and limitations.

 Notes (built-in) -(free)

-Why go through the effort of downloading a third-party app when iOS already has a document scanner app for iphone built-in?
-It is one of the best scanner app for iOS users if you don’t want to install a third party app from the app store.
+Why go through the effort of downloading a third-party app when iOS already has a document scanner app for iPhone built-in?
+It is one of the best scanner apps for iOS users if you don’t want to install a third-party app from the app store.
 One of the better features of the Apple Notes application is that you can use it to scan documents.

 Microsoft Office Lens (free)